at0m1x19/swapi.dev/README.md

 ## How to run tests

 - Download project
-- Using terminal/CMD to project folder
+- Using terminal/CMD go to project folder

 Unix-like:
 ```